What is Circadian Rhythm?

 Key Takeaways:

-• Circadian clock is a 24-hour cycle that affects your sleep-wake patterns.
+• The circadian clock is a 24-hour cycle that affects your sleep-wake patterns.

-• The misalignment of circadian rhythms with external environment can cause circadian disruptions.
-The disruption in day-to-day life due to this misalignment is termed as circadian rhythm sleep disorders.
+• The misalignment of circadian rhythms with external environment can cause sleep-wake disruptions.
+The disruptions in day-to-day life due to this misalignment are termed circadian rhythm sleep disorders.

-• Circadian disorders can be diagnosed by obtaining information regarding sleep patterns and work schedule.
+• Circadian disorders can be diagnosed by obtaining information regarding sleep patterns and work schedules.

 circadian rhythm